-Micro-NT analysis of plasma samples was performed as described before [14].
+Micro-NT analysis of plasma samples was performed as described before (Haselmann et al., 2020).
+However, because plasma samples were used instead of serum samples, the original protocol was adjusted to achieve the necessary tolerance to calcium required for testing plasma instead of serum samples.
+Most notably, cell attachment was significantly impaired by plasma samples.
+Thus, the micro-NT was performed on a confluent cell monolayer (Vero E6) while the remaining protocol was not changed.
 In brief, SARS-CoV-2 (strain MUC IMB-1) was cultured in Vero E6 cells.
-Virus stocks (50 TCID/50 μl) were prepared and stored at -80° C until further use.
+Virus stocks (50 TCID/50 μ l) were prepared and stored at $-80~^{\circ}\text{C}$ until further use.
 All micro-NTs were performed in 96-well culture plates (Greiner bio-one, Frickenhausen, Germany) on confluent cell monolayers.
 Plasma samples were diluted in Minimal Essential Medium (MEM, plus Non-Essential Amino Acids Solution and Antibiotic-Antimycotic Solution; all Invitrogen, ThermoFisher Scientific, Darmstadt, Germany) beginning with a ratio of 1:5 to a maximum of 1:80.
-A known positive and known negative plasma sample was used as a control together with a mock control and a virus back-titration on each plate.
+A known positive and known negative plasma sample were used as controls together with a mock control and a virus back-titration on each

-Virus was pre-incubated with diluted plasma samples in duplicate for one hour at 37°C before the plasma-virus suspension was added to the wells.
-After an incubation period of 72 hours at 37°C (5% CO2), the supernatants were discarded and the 96-well plates were fixed in 13% formalin/PBS, stained with crystal violet (0.1%) and titers were determined.
-The NAbs titer corresponded to the reciprocal of the highest plasma dilution that showed complete inhibition of CPE.
-The samples were classified as either "NT negative" (titer < 1:5) or "NT positive" (titer \geq 1:5), with the highest possible titer being \geq 1:80.
+Virus was pre-incubated with diluted plasma samples in duplicate for one hour at 37 °C before the plasma-virus suspension was added to the wells.
+After an incubation period of 72 h at 37 °C (5 % CO2), the supernatants were discarded and the 96-well plates were fixed in 13 % formalin/PBS, stained with crystal violet (0.1 %) and titres were determined.
+The NAbs titre corresponded to the reciprocal of the highest plasma dilution that showed complete inhibition of CPE.
+The result was considered invalid if the variation between duplicates was greater than one titre value.
+In the case of only a simple titre differences between duplicates, the lower titre was evaluated.
+Samples were classified as either "NT negative" (titre < 1:5) or "NT positive" (titre \geq 1:5), with the highest possible titre being \geq 1:80.

+2.3.
 Surrogate enzyme linked immunosorbent assays (sELISA)

-Two commercially available sELISA kits were used to determine the presence or absence of SARS-CoV-2 specific NAbs: The SARS-CoV-2 Neutralization Antibody Detection Kit (AdipoGen Life Sciences, Liestal, Switzerland) and the cPassTM SARS-CoV-2 Neutralization Antibody Detection Kit (GenScript Biotech, NJ, USA).
-Both tests use the competitive inhibition of the protein-protein interaction between a recombinant SARS-CoV-2 RBD protein and recombinant human ACE2 receptor (hACE2) to measure the specific neutralizing effect of antibodies in the patient sample.
-However, GenScript uses hACE2 coated plates for capture and HRP-conjugated SARS-CoV-2 RBD for detection.
+Two commercially available sELISA kits were used to determine the presence or absence of SARS-CoV-2 specific NAbs: The SARS-CoV-2 Neutralisation Antibody Detection Kit (AdipoGen Life Sciences, Liestal, Switzerland) and the cPassTM SARS-CoV-2 Neutralisation Antibody Detection Kit (GenScript Biotech, NJ, USA).
+Both tests use the competitive inhibition of the protein-protein interaction between a recombinant SARS-CoV-2 RBD protein and recombinant human ACE2 receptor (hACE2) to measure the specific neutralising effect of antibodies in the patient sample.
+However, GenScript uses hACE2 coated plates for capture and HRP-conjugated SARS-CoV-2 RBD for detection while AdipoGen provides RBD-coated plates and uses HRP-conjugated hACE2 for detection.
 Both sELISA were performed in strict accordance with the manufacturer's instructions.
 All samples were tested in duplicate and the mean value of both measurements was used to calculate the relative inhibition.
-The samples were classified as either "positive" (inhibition ≥20%) or "negative" (inhibition <20%) as suggested by the manufacturers.
+The samples were classified as either "positive" (inhibition \geq 20 %) or "negative" (inhibition <20 %) as suggested by the manufacturers.

-Results
+3. Results

-Detection of SARS-CoV-2 neutralizing antibodies by NT
+3.1.
+Detection of SARS-CoV-2 neutralising antibodies by NT

 First, all samples were examined in the micro-NT.
-During the first experiment, only those plasma samples that showed a NAbs titer equal to or higher than 1:10 were initially considered positive, while all samples with a lower titer (<1:10) were considered negative.
+During the first experiment, only those plasma samples that showed a NAbs titre equal to or higher than 1:10 were initially considered positive, while all samples with a lower titre (<1:10) were considered negative.